netmex/sqrip-woocommerce/README.txt

 The bank account to which the invoice amount should be transferred.
 If this account number is changed intentionally or unintentionally, the owner of the sqrip account will be informed of this change by e-mail.
 He can actively confirm the change or passively allow it.

 d) (QR) reference number
 The reference number is either created randomly or calculated on the basis of the order number.
+Inital 6 digits can be defined for easier identification.
 It automatically adapts to the IBAN format used.

 e) additional information
 On up to three lines additional information can be added to the QR invoice.
 This includes